shelleyolivia/learn-tutorials/network-documentation/avalanche/tutorials/making-evoting-dapp-on-avalanche-c-chain-using-truffle.md

     App.setLoading(false);
   },

-  //This will render blockchain data to the frontend.
+  // This will render blockchain data to the frontend.
   renderCandidates: async() => {
     var candidatesCount = await App.election.candidatesCount();